ar2745/AceRestaurantApp/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Contact
+**Contact**
-For any inquiries or feedback, please contact us at info@acerestaurant.com.
+For any inquiries or feedback, please contact the repository manager.

 Enjoy using AceRestaurantApp!